Multiple patterning: Tilted ion implantation

 Tilted ion implantation.
 Ion damage regions act as sidewall-aligned regions to be etched.
 A fundamental aspect of this approach is the correlation between damage width and damage pitch; both widen at the same time for fixed ion mask height and ion beam angle.

 Tilted ion implantation was proposed in 2016 by the University of Berkeley as an alternative method of achieving the same result as spacer patterning.
 Instead of core or mandrel patterns supporting deposited spacers, an ion masking layer pattern shields an underlying layer from being damaged by ion implantation, which leads to being etched away in a subsequent process.
 The process requires the use of angled ion beams which penetrate to just the right depth, so as not to damage already processed layers underneath.
 Also, the ion masking layer must behave ideally, i.e., blocking all ions from passing through, while also not reflecting off the sidewall.
 The latter phenomenon would be detrimental and defeat the purpose of the ion masking approach.
 Trenches as small as 9 nm have been achieved with this approach, using 15 keV Ar+ ion implantation at 15-degree angles into a 10 nm thermal SiO_{2} masking layer.
 A fundamental aspect of this approach is the correlation between damage width and damage pitch; both widen at the same time for fixed ion mask height and ion beam angle.

 Complementary polarity exposures

 The method of complementary exposures is another way of reducing mask exposures for multiple patterning.
 Instead of multiple mask exposures for individual vias, cuts or blocks, two exposures of opposing or complementary polarity are used, so that one exposure removes interior portions of the previous exposure pattern.
 The overlapped regions of two polygons of opposite polarity do not print, while the non-overlapped regions define locations that print according to the polarity.
 Neither exposure patterns the target features directly.
-This approach was also implemented by IMEC as two "keep" masks for the M0A layer in their 7nm SRAM cell.
+This approach was also implemented by IMEC as two "keep" masks for the M0A layer in their 7 nm SRAM cell.